kwat0308/gtracr/docs/gtracr.md

 - [ ] Only dipole approximation currently applied

-- [ ] The DEs seem to work, however I am not sure why they work.
+- [x] The DEs seem to work, however I am not sure why they work.
 This is important to check for my reference.
+  - The other extra terms are due to the unit vector conversion factors.
+Only that it seems like the Lorenz factor is not differentiated?
+But if i do implement this, we get a super long DE that yield the same trajectory regardless of the particle energy (see runge_kutta.md for the actual DE).
+So I think that there must be some reason why the lorenz factor is not differentiated, so we will just leave it as this...

 ## Past Issues